 VII.
-READING [F. S. 1003.428-2.
+READING REMEDIATION [F. S. 1003.428-2.
 C.]

-- A. Students who score Level 1 on the FCAT Reading assessment must participate in a year long intensive reading course. - B. Students who score Level 2 on the FCAT Reading assessment must either participate in a year long intensive reading course or be placed with a CAR-PD or CATER trained teacher.

-C. Students identified as having a deficiency in reading will undergo a series of diagnostic testing to determine the specific areas of deficiency in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
+- A. Students who score Level 1 on the FCAT Reading assessment must participate in a yearlong intensive reading course. - B. Students who score Level 2 on the FCAT Reading assessment must either participate in a yearlong intensive reading course or be placed with a CAR-PD or CATER trained teacher. - C. Beginning in 2011-2012, students who score level 1 or 2 on FCAT reading but did not score below level 3 in the previous 3 years will be granted a 1 year exemption from the remediation requirement; however, the student must have an approved academic improvement plan already in place, signed by the appropriate school staff and the student's parent, for the year for which the exemption is granted. - D. Students identified as having a deficiency in reading will undergo a series of diagnostic testing to determine the specific areas of deficiency in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
 Students will be placed according to the district K-12 Comprehensive Reading Plan.
 Schools shall also provide for the frequent progress monitoring of all Level 1 and 2 FCAT reading students' progress in meeting the desired levels of performance.